-Microfinance Institutions (MFIs) are central to the growth and success of WaterCredit.
-Water, sanitation, and hygiene (WASH) are fundamentally important to the lives and livelihoods of MFI clients.
-Those individuals with access to clean water and safe sanitation are healthier, more productive, and – simply stated – make better clients.
+Financial institutions (FIs) are central to the growth and success of WASH microfinance.
+Water, sanitation, and hygiene are fundamentally important to the lives and livelihoods of financial institution’s clients.
+Individuals with access to safe water and improved sanitation are healthier, more productive, and are able to be better clients as a result.

-Many MFIs are already lending for WASH-related purposes.
-One example would be a combination loan, in which a borrower uses a portion of the loan to pay for a toilet.
-However, few MFIs actively track this type of lending, and even fewer are focused on building a dedicated WASH loan portfolio.
-WaterCredit seeks to change that.
+Some FIs are already lending for WASH-related purposes.
+One example is a combination loan.
+A borrower uses a portion of the loan to pay for a toilet and the remaining balance for something else.
+However, few FIs actively track this type of lending, and even fewer are focused on building a dedicated WASH loan portfolio.
+The goal for programs like WaterCredit is to change that.

 With an estimated $12 billion in demand for WASH financing at the individual and household level, there is a business case for WASH and microfinance linkages.
-MFIs that understand this and can scale WSH lending activities stand to benefit alongside their clients.
+FIs that understand this and can scale WASH lending activities stand to benefit alongside their clients.

 To date, most WASH microloans have been considered non-working capital loans.
-Although core WaterCredit loan products to date are not directly income-generating, WaterCredit loan products are highly income-enhancing in the following ways:
+Although core WASH microfinance loan products are typically not directly income-generating, these loan products are highly income-enhancing in the following ways: